10. Collaborative Provision

 10.1 Policy on Collaborative Provision

-- Collaborative provision is defined as educational provision leading to a Loughborough University qualification, or to specific credit toward a qualification, that is delivered and/or supported and/or assessed through an arrangement with a partner organisation.
+1. This policy covers arrangements for educational provision leading to a Loughborough University qualification, or to specific credit toward a qualification, that is delivered and/or supported and/or assessed through an arrangement with a partner organisation.

-- Collaborative provision will be considered only if it contributes to the achievement of the University's strategic objectives and can be achieved without detriment to the University's excellent reputation for learning and teaching.
+3. A collaborative partnership will be considered only if it contributes to the achievement of the University's strategic objectives and can be achieved without detriment to the University's excellent reputation for learning and teaching.
 More specifically, proposals for collaborative partnerships must meet one or more of the following criteria:

-- The programme strengthens an existing successful partnership.
+- The proposal strengthens an existing partnership.

 It follows that our objective will be to concentrate on creating and nurturing a limited number of strong, rich institutional relationships.